RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/_index.md

 The database's configuration should be under the "bdb" field.

+This endpoint allows you to specify a recovery_plan to recover a database.
 If you include a recovery_plan within the request body, the database will be loaded from the persistence files according to the recovery plan.
 The recovery plan must match the number of shards requested for the database.

 The persistence files must exist in the locations specified by the recovery plan.
 The persistence files must belong to a database with the same shard settings as the one being created (slot range distribution and shard_key_regex); otherwise, the operation will fail or yield unpredictable results.